guotong1988/awesome-robotics-map/README.md

-# A map of robotics resources
+# A roadmap of robotics resources

 ### Get real robotic arm